Alta Via no. 1 Dolomites High Trail

 All courses and guided tours are conscientiously organized and carried out in accordance with the safety standards of the Vivalpin Mountain and Ski School with qualified specialists (e.g. mountain and ski guides, mountain hiking guides, etc.).
 The provisional tour program may be adjusted for safety-related reasons, such as bad weather, dangerous conditions, unforeseen natural events or inadequate conditions of the participants.
 The final program will be decided by the guide on site.

-You should know about good physical condition, a head for heights, stamina and the appropriate fitness for the daily stages with approx. 8 kg of luggage.
+You should know about have a good physical condition, a head for heights and the appropriate fitness for the daily stages with approx. 8 kg of luggage.
 You can expect daily Walking times of approx. 6 - 8 hours and up to 1,000 m (ascent and descent).
 Good preparation for multi-day hikes is half the battle: Get used to your hiking boots and carrying a rucksack.
 The best way to practise this is on hikes with comparable differences in altitude.
-We also recommend our intensive training for surefootedness and a head for heights.
+We also recommend our Intensive training in surefootedness and head for heights.

 Lisa Pütz